cessda/cessda.guidelines.public/CONTRIBUTING.md

 # Contributing to CESSDA Open Source Software

-Thank you for considering to contribute to CESSDA Open Source Software.
+Thank you for considering contributing to CESSDA Open Source Software.

-Please note, that we welcome all forms of user feedback and are generally open to many forms of collaboration, but please read this document carefully before proceeding.
+Please note that we welcome all forms of user feedback and are generally open to many forms of collaboration, but please read this document carefully before proceeding.

 ## User feedback